 - Creating ad-hoc query building operations and native data extraction methods

-If you are considering becoming proficient in Data Analytics and earn a certification while doing the same, make sure to check out Intellipaat’s Data Analytics Certification.
+If you are considering becoming proficient in Data Analytics and earn a certification while doing the same, make sure to check out Intellipaat’s online Data Analyst Training Program.

 26. What are some of the technologies and skills that a Data Engineer should possess?